Lincoln County profile

 Learn about Lincoln County's unique labor market information and more.

-In March, the not seasonally adjusted unemployment rate decreased from 7.2% to 6.1% and total nonfarm employment increased by 0.8% over the year.
+In April, the not seasonally adjusted monthly unemployment rate decreased from 6.1% to 5.2%.
+Total nonfarm employment decreased by 40 jobs in Lincoln County over the past year.

 Summary